tiagomelojuca/otclient-wiki/Module-Tutorial.md

 I am writing this tutorial to help people get started in contributing to otclient by creating new modules and working within otclient lua environment.

 So to start things off I will be covering:
-* the creation of modules
+* the creation of modules.
 * go over some of the basics to working within otclients lua environment.
 * how to efficiently test your modules and scripts.

 For this tutorial you will need:
-* otclients latest source code from the git repository https://github.com/edubart/otclient there is a tutorial on how to work with the git repository here.
+* otclients latest source code from the git repository https://github.com/edubart/otclient there is a tutorial on how to work with the git repository [here](http://otclient.info/tutorials/git_workflow.html).
-* a text editor of some sort (I like to use Sublime Text 2 or Notepad++)
+* a text editor of some sort (I like to use [Sublime Text 2](http://www.sublimetext.com/2) or [Notepad++](http://notepad-plus-plus.org/download/v6.1.5.html)).
 * it would also be good to have basic knowledge of lua and programming skills (but this is something you can pick up quickly by practicing).

 Now that you have what you need we can get started!